 I don’t like to intimidate you with long winded sectioned terms and conditions so in plain english I have outlined all the legal information you require.

-Once your design has been agreed and finalised you will receive an invoice with a detailed breakdown of all the materials and labour you’ll receive, and a breakdown of your payments.
+Once your design/alterations have been agreed and finalised you will receive a quote with a detailed breakdown of all the materials and labour you’ll receive, and a breakdown of your payments.

 As I work by myself, I work by allocating time slots for each of my clients and often have to turn work away if it overlaps with another client.
-I therefore cannot promise to add work on to your invoice or afford to have empty slots within my calendar however if plenty of notice has been given I can sometimes make amendments so please ask if you require any changes to your invoice.
+I speak to many clients and send out many quotes as a result.
+However, this does not guarantee time to make your garment or do your alterations therefore I work on a first come first serve basis so if your wedding is still a long way away its worth checking in to make sure I’m still available.
+As mentioned above I can not guarantee a slot to carry out your alterations or bespoke work until a deposit is made.
+Similarly I cannot promise to add work on to your invoice after your invoice has been agreed.
+However, if plenty of notice has been given I can sometimes make amendments so please ask if you require any changes to your invoice.

-If there is obvious mistakes in your invoice (as in i can’t add up what 5 meters of satin at £10 a meter costs) of course I will put these right!
-However as I endeavour to get these right it is your responsibility to check if I am ordering what you want.
+If there is obvious mistakes in your invoice (as in i can’t add up what 5 meters of satin at £10 a meter costs) of course I will put these right.
+However as I endeavour to get these right it is your responsibility to check if I am ordering what you want, correct colours etc.

 You will visit your garment on several occasions over the making or alterations process.
 Two fittings per client are free within your invoice.